King's Bounty: Successors

-In 2014, King's Bounty: Dark Side was released, where you play as the dark side and fight against the light side.
+In 2014, King's Bounty: Dark Side was released, where the players play as the dark side and fight against the light side.

-In August 2019 1C officially announced King's Bounty II, which released in August 2021.
+A direct sequel to King's Bounty: The Legend, King's Bounty II, was released in 2021.

-Fan Projects
+Fan projects

 An unofficial fan sequel, usually called "King's Bounty 2", was developed in 1992.
-The author of the sequel is a Ukrainian programmer Sergiy Prokofiev (Ukrainian: Сергій Прокоф'єв).
+The author of the sequel is a Ukrainian programmer Sergiy Prokofiev.
 All text in the game is in Russian, and the messages often feature Russia-specific folklore.
 No English-language version of the game has been available.

 In August 2015, another game called "Royal Bounty HD" was released, which added many of the Heroes of Might and Magic gameplay improvements to the King's Bounty concept.

-A free unofficial version of original game (with original graphics and expanded storyline) was published in 2015 by Russian programmer Sergei Markoff (Russian: Сергей Марков), also known as the author of free SmarThink chess engine.
+A free unofficial version of original game (with original graphics and expanded storyline) was published in 2015 by Russian programmer Sergei Markoff, also known as the author of free SmarThink chess engine.
 The game includes a lot of easter eggs, science jokes and various additional objects like Titan of Braavos and so on.

 King's Bounty boardgame

 Task Force Games released a King's Bounty boardgame in 1991.
-Like its computer game counterpart, the object of the game is to catch villains in a fantasy setting.
-However, other features differ, the villains' names are different and three designers, not including Van Caneghem, are credited for the creation of the game.
-However, the cover of both the computer game and the boardgame versions are the same, implying some connection between the two.
+Like its computer game counterpart, the object of the game is to catch villains in a fantasy setting, but the villains' names are different, and three designers, not including Van Caneghem, are credited for the creation of the game.
+The cover of both the computer game and the boardgame versions are the same, implying some connection between the two.

 During the brief period that TFG was owned by New World Computing, the two companies attempted the first ever simultaneous release of a board game and computer game.
 The two versions of King's Bounty wound up releasing about 9 months apart, and after NWC had sold TFG to former Games Workshop Vice-President John Olsen.
-Future versions of New World Computing's version of King's Bounty were called Heroes of Might & Magic to avoid confusion between the two very different games that had been designed by different designers.
+Future versions of New World Computing's version of King's Bounty were called Heroes of Might & Magic to avoid confusion between the two different games that had been designed by different designers.
 TFG kept the name as the original concept had come from them and the board game designer.
 TFG never wound up releasing a second version of the King's Bounty board game.

 The common cover art came from one of TFG's regular artists.